 Many European societies have well-established sets of policies and legislation in place regarding the integration of migrants.
 However, they often lack a comprehensive and cohesive approach to meeting the needs of those arriving in crisis situations from a multiplicity of cultural and linguistic environments as well as the needs of the society in which they are settling.

 The School of Applied Language and Intercultural Studies offers a Masters of Arts in Refugee Integration.
-This programme develops an in-depth, multi-faceted knowledge of issues raised by the arrival of asylum seekers and refugees in different jurisdictions.
+This programme develops an in-depth, multi-faceted knowledge of issues raised by the arrival of international protection applicants and refugees in different jurisdictions.

 Programme Structure and Content

-As a full-time student, you will take three core modules in Semester 1, along with a research methodology module.
-In Semester 2, you will take one core module and choose two modules from a range of options.
+As a full-time student, you will take three core modules in Semester 1, together with a (year-long) research methodology module.
+In Semester 2, you will choose three modules from a range of options.
 A 12,000 word dissertation will be submitted in September.

-The programme is timetabled in the evening, from 4 pm onwards, with each module being delivered on a seminar basis.
-It features presentations by guest speakers from NGOs and practitioners working with refugees and asylum seekers.
+The programme is timetabled in the evening, generally from 4 pm onwards*, with each module being delivered on a seminar basis.
+It features presentations by guest speakers from NGOs and practitioners working with people in refugee (-like) situations.

 This programme aims to:

 - Offer high quality academic knowledge and training in refugee integration